HasinthaNayanajith/LibraryMS_1/README.md

-# LibraryMS_1
+# Library Management System

+##Introduction
-Library Management System for DiSE final project
+This system is a simple Library Management System developed for the final project of foundation diploma.